binaryphile/docker-redmine/README.md

 - binaryphile/ruby:2.0.0-p247
 - ubuntu:12.04

-## Directory Structure
+## Repo Directory Structure

 - **2.3-stable/ -** the Redmine 2.3 source repo (cloned during
-`initialize.sh`), with Docker-friendly customizations
+first run), with Docker-friendly customizations
-- **dockerfile/ -** directory with image creation scripts - see `README.md` in dir for details
+- **dockerfile/ -** directory with image creation scripts - see `README.md` in the directory for details
-- **scripts/ -** scripts which are run from inside the container
+- **scripts/ -** supporting scripts - run these from the `docker-redmine` so they get the environment configuration
-- **bash.sh -** start an interactive session inside a container (development mode by default)
+  - **bash.sh -** start an interactive session inside a container
-- **demo.sh -** do initial setup and run a development docker - use
-`redmine.sh` instead after first run
+- development mode by default, set RAILS_ENV to run production
-- **initialize.sh -** set up the Redmine source, bundler, extra directories, the database and default data
+  - **initialize.sh -** set up the Redmine source, bundler, extra directories, the database and default data, used by `redmine.sh`
 - **migrate-plugins.sh -** bundle plugin gems and migrate plugins
+- **redmine.sh -** run the server using settings in `.env`, detect whether initialization done and run if necessary
-- **sample.env -** sample values for important environment variables
+- **sample.env -** sample values for environment settings

 ## Dockerfile

-Instead of a conventional Dockerfile, there is a script `dockerfile.sh` in the `dockerfile` directory.
-It's written in bash for a few reasons, mostly environment variable expansion, conditional execution and single-layer generation of the image.

-You should only need it if you need a different version of Redmine.
-If you're just looking to run Redmine as a server, you won't need to build the image.
-You can customize the existing image with plugins and themes without a rebuild.
+You will only need to rebuild the image if you need:

+- MSSQL or any DBMS other than PostgreSQL or MySQL
+- Subversion or any VCS other than Git or Mercurial
+- a plugin with a native compilation requirement which isn't supported by the image

+The image is just a container for all of Redmine's system requirements.
+The Redmine source as well as plugins and gems are kept outside the container.
+You can modify them without rebuilding the image.
+You can even use the image for other branches of Redmine so long as the system prerequisites are the same.

-For more details, see `dockerfile/README.md`.
+For details, see `dockerfile/README.md`.

 ## Maintenance